Azure-Samples/IoTDemos/IoTDemoInPrivateNetwork/README.md

 ---
 TO DO:

-- **David** Please review/edit the [DNS](#DNS) section.
-In particular, what is the role of the private DNS zones created in the portal (as opposed to the forwarders created in the DNS server), and how were they created?
 - **Spyros** Final editing to improve flow
 - **Spyros** create pull request into master, notify Teo to review, accept